ClickCease

 Thus, this assessment helps both the clients and trainers to highlight their weaknesses and design a workout plan that helps them remove those flaws.

-Features of Fitness Assessment
+Features of fitness assessment

 As a personal trainer, it is important to understand the key features that you have to evaluate.
 These features help you to redefine the training sessions for further improvement.

-Body Composition
+Body composition

 As you know, the body is comprised of a combination of bone, fats, and muscles.
 You have to analyze the body composition of each client, as this feature defines the working capacity and the movements while carrying the workout.
 Thus, the assessment of body composition allows the trainers to change the workout plan.